sfofthings/SFStreamingAPIToYoutube/README.md

 #Force.com Streaming API to notify Opportunities which have Closed Won
 ======================================================================

-Derived from various sources from the web which allows Streaming API PushTopic messages to be subscribed by using Socket.io. because I couldn't get the cometd.js and dojo.js to work.
+Derived from various sources from the web which allows Streaming API PushTopic messages to be subscribed by using Socket.io.

 This sample code will play a youtube clip as soon as an Opportunity's Stage = 'Closed Won' which means it's time to celebrate the Sales Conversion!!!!

 I will write some of the details of the PushTopic setup with Workbench in a blog post very soon.